 Bryan shook his head.
-“Wanted those points desperately.
-I and knew the whole team was depending on me.
-Guess I lost my confidence, played scared, and started analyzing what my muscles should do instead of just trusting my skills.
-It was like being back at the beginning when I first learned how to play.”
+“I wanted those points desperately and knew the entire team was depending on me.
+I guess I lost my confidence, played scared, and started analyzing what my muscles should do instead of just trusting my skills.”
+A puzzled look spread over his face. ”It was like being back at the beginning when I first learned how to play.”

-“Matthew Syed, in his book Bounce: The Myth of Talent and the Power of Practice (2010), explains choking this way:
+Matthew Syed, in his book Bounce: The Myth of Talent and the Power of Practice (2010), explains choking this way:

-Experts and novices use two completely different brain systems.
+“Experts and novices use two completely different brain systems.
 Long practice enables experienced performers to encode a skill in implicit memory, and they perform almost without thinking about it.
 This is called expert-induced amnesia.
 Novices, on the other hand, wield the explicit system, consciously monitoring what they are doing as they build the neural framework supporting the task.
-But now suppose an expert were to suddenly find him or herself using the wrong system.
-It wouldn't matter how good person was because he/she would now be at the mercy of the explicit system.
-The highly sophisticated skills encoded in the subconscious part of his brain would count for nothing as the person, striving for victory, started using neural pathways last used as a novice.
+But now suppose an expert were to suddenly find himself using the wrong system.
+It would not matter how good he was because he would now be at the mercy of the explicit system.
+The highly sophisticated skills encoded in the subconscious part of his brain would count for nothing.
+He would find himself striving for victory using neural pathways he last used as a novice.
 This is the neurophysiology of choking.
-It is triggered when you get so anxious that you seize conscious control over a task that should be executed automatically.
+It is triggered when we get so anxious that we seize conscious control over a task that should be executed automatically.”

-Daniel Gucciardi and James Dimmock, psychologists at the University of Western Australia, studied twenty experienced golfers with handicaps ranging from zero to twelve, analyzing their success under three separate conditions.
+Recently Daniel Gucciardi and James Dimmock, psychologists at the University of Western Australia, studied 20 experienced golfers with handicaps ranging from zero to twelve, analyzing their success under three separate conditions.
 The best results were obtained when the golfers stopped thinking about the details of their swing or how to position their hips.
 When they contemplated a generic and vague cue word or phrase (e.g., “Smooth,” “Balanced,” “Enjoy this”), their performance was no longer affected by anxiety.
 The positive adjectives did not cause the athletes to lose the flow of expert performance or overrule their automatic brain.